SOCI/soci/docs/api/client.md

 * `get_affected_rows` function returns the number of rows affected by the last statement.
 Returns `-1` if it's not implemented by the backend being used.
 * `fetch` function for retrieving the next portion of the result.
 Returns `true` if there was new data.
 * `got_data` return `true` if the most recent execution returned any rows.
-* `describe` function for extracting the type information for the result (note: no data is exchanged).
+* `describe` function for extracting the type information for the result (**Note:** no data is exchanged).
 This is normally called automatically and only when dynamic resultset binding is used.
 * `set_row` function for associating the `statement` and `row` objects, normally called automatically.
 * `exchange_for_rowset` as a special case for binding `rowset` objects.
 * `get_backend` function that returns the internal pointer to the concrete backend implementation of the statement object.
 This is provided for advanced users that need access to the functionality that is not otherwise available.